In the previous part of this series, we talked about GDPR, why its needed, GDPR key principles and data subject rights.

 This is required if breach means high risk to fundamental rights and freedom

 It’s the responsibility of data controller to identify if the data breach is high risk or low risk.
-Controller can obviously contact lawyer to see if they have to notify data subject or not.
+The controller can obviously contact a lawyer to see if they have to notify data subject or not.

-Next Steps: In the next part of this series, we will discuss about few things we need to follow as an IT team to comply with GDPR.
-Stay tuned!!
+Next Steps: In the next part of this series, we will discuss a few things we need to follow as an IT team to comply with GDPR.